jacksonisidor/Credit-Card-Fraud-Detection/README.md

 - Model Evaluation: Imbalanced test data can reduce the interpretability of accuracy scores, so I analyzed both AUPRC and classification reports to come up with a conclusion that weighed the advantages and disadvantages of two models.

 ## Data Source
 All data used is sourced from ['Credit Card Card Fraud Detection'](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) by Machine Learning Group on Kaggle.
+Clicking on the link will take you to the Kaggle data card.
 This data contains information on transactions made by credit cards in September 2013 by European cardholders.

 ## Repository Structure
 - `cc_fraud_detection.ipynb`: A Jupyter Notebook containing the steps to producing a credit card fraud detection models.
-- `creditcards.csv`: A dataset containing the month-long tracking of the control campaign.